wichacksteam/thegequiproject/contracts/README.md

 We aim to create a Gender Equality(gequi) Credit Ecosystem on the Ethereum blockchain to bring more liquidity, transparency, accessibility, and standardization to gender equality in industries.
 This ecosystem includes all stakeholders, a tokenization mechanism with clear minting and burning protocols (ERC20), a transparent distribution of tokens.
 We also issue a gender equality certificate as an Ethereum-based non-fungible token (NFTs) as an incentive for companies and individuals that successfully use the gequi credit and verify it.

-Background

-Climate change and global warming are the significant challenges of the new century.
-Kyoto protocol (1997) regards the market mechanism as a way to solve the greenhouse gas emission reduction problem.
-In this view, the carbon dioxide emission is considered a commodity, forming a carbon trading system.
-According to the United Nations, carbon offsetting is particularly crucial for meeting the Paris Climate Agreement’s goal.
-There have been efforts to mitigate this problem using a carbon tax or credit.
-Carbon offsetting allows companies and individuals to reduce carbon emissions by purchasing carbon credits from carbon reduction projects.
-These projects include planting new trees, avoiding deforestation, investment in renewable energy, carbon capture, and sequestration projects.
-However, there has not been a global adaptation of these ideas, mainly due to a lack of transparency on issuance, usage, and life cycle of carbon credits.

 Project Description